-Victorian Buildings/Period.
-Buildings constructed between 1830 and 1901.
+Victorian buildings/period.
+Buildings constructed during the reign of Queen Victoria, between 1830 and 1901.

 Waste Transfer Station.
 This is a site to which waste is delivered for separation or bulking up before being removed for recycling, treatment or disposal.